Luis Tavares: Early life

 Tavares was born in Rotterdam, the Netherlands to Cape Verdean parents.
-He played youth football for Sparta Rotterdam, where played together with Georgino Wijnaldum, Lerin Duarte and Garry Rodrigues but later switched to kickboxing.
+He played youth football for Sparta Rotterdam, where he played together with Georgino Wijnaldum, Lerin Duarte and Garry Rodrigues but later switched to kickboxing.

 Kickboxing career

-In December 2012, Tavares won his first professional title, the IRO 95 kg European title, with a fourth round knockout of Rodney Glunder.
+In December 2012, Tavares won his first professional title, the IRO 95 kg European title, with a fourth-round knockout of Rodney Glunder.
 In March 2014, Tavares won his first professional world title, the IKA 95 kg title, with a decision win against Hicham Achalhi.
 In between these title wins, Tavares made his Glory debut, losing by knockout to Artem Vakhitov.

 In October 2015, Tavares participated in the WFL "Unfinished Business" Heavyweight tournament.
 He defeated Fred Sikking by decision in the semifinals, and Lorenzo Javier Jorge by an extra round decision in the finals.

 Enfusion

 At Enfusion 49, Tavares fought Mohamed Boubkari for the Enfusion Heavyweight title.
-He defeated Boubkari by a first round knockout.
+He defeated Boubkari by a first-round knockout.
 Moving up to Super Heavyweight, Tavares fought the reigning champion Jahfarr Wilnis.
 He won by unanimous decision.
 He defended the title twice, knocking out Mrad Akram and Fatih Ulusoy.

 In May 2018, he took part in the A1WCC Heavyweight tournament.
 He lost the quarterfinal bout to Donegi Abena by an extra round decision.

 He fought Kamran Aminzadeh at Enfusion 69, in a non-title bout.
 Tavares won the fight by unanimous decision.
 He vacated the Enfusion title in September 2018, after signing with Glory.